Lagos-Ibadan Expressway: Police nab 10 suspected kidnappers – The Sun Nigeria

 From Oluseye Ojo, Ibadan

-Nemesis has caught up with 10 among suspected kidnappers that have also been terrorising the popular Lagos-Ibadan Expressway, as they have been apprehended by the men of Oyo State Police Command with the support of other security agencies, including Amotekun Corps.
+Nemesis has caught up with 10 suspected kidnappers who have been terrorising the popular Lagos-Ibadan Expressway, as they were apprehended by the men of Oyo State Police Command with the support of other security agencies, including Amotekun Corps.

-The suspects, according to the police, were responsible for the abduction of a former deputy vice chancellor, University of Ibadan, Prof Adigun Agbaje, who was kidnapped at the Onigaari axis of the Lagos-Ibadan Expressway around 6pm on October 28, 2022.
-A ransom of N10million was said to have been collected before he was released.
-But he sustained a gun bullet injury on his head.
+The suspects, according to the police, were responsible for the abduction of a former deputy vice chancellor, University of Ibadan, Prof Adigun Agbaje, who was kidnapped at the Onigaari axis of the Lagos-Ibadan Expressway, around 6pm on October 28, 2022.
+A ransom of N10 million was said to have been collected before he was released.
+But he sustained a gunshot injury on his head.

-The suspects’ names were given as Mohammed Salfa, 20; Usman Hassan,22, fondly called Yellow; Mohammed Bello,28; Babangida Buhari Awalu, 34; Kabiru Aliyu,25, fondly called Dangata; Mikailu Yahaya, 25; Muhammadu Umoru,30; as well as Ayanwola Samson Gbenga,22; Adewuyin Adewumi Sunday, 34; and Rafiu Abdulmajeed,40.
+The suspects’ names were given as Mohammed Salfa, 20; Usman Hassan, 22, fondly called Yellow; Mohammed Bello, 28; Babangida Buhari Awalu, 34; Kabiru Aliyu, 25, fondly called Dangata; Mikailu Yahaya, 25 and Muhammadu Umoru, 30.
+Others are Ayanwola Samson Gbenga, 22; Adewuyin Adewumi Sunday, 34 and Rafiu Abdulmajeed, 40.

-The Commissioner of Police in Oyo State, Mr. Adebowale Williams, who paraded the suspects before journalists at Eleyele, Ibadan, on Thursday, revealed that exhibits recovered from the suspects include cash sum of N7.5million, four AK-47 rifles, 75 AK-47 live ammunition, two pairs of military camouflage, one mobile beret, and a victim’s bag.
+The Commissioner of Police, Oyo State, Adebowale Williams, who paraded the suspects before journalists at Eleyele, Ibadan, yesterday, revealed that exhibits recovered from the suspects include cash of N7.5 million, four AK-47 rifles, 75 AK-47 live ammunition, two pairs of military camouflage, one mobile beret and a victim’s bag.

 Three suspected kidnappers, who allegedly killed a United States-based Ogbomoso born hotelier, Mr. Gbenga Owolabi, were also paraded by Williams before journalists.
-They were also said to have been responsible kidnapping and killing of a final year student of Fine and Applied Arts, Ladoke Akintola University of Technology (LAUTECH), Ogbomoso, Racheal Opadele.
-Both Owolabi and Opadele were abducted on July 28, 2022 and were killed on Tuesday August 2, 2022 after a ransom of N5milion was paid.
+They were also said to have been responsible for the kidnapping and killing of a final year student of Fine and Applied Arts, Ladoke Akintola University of Technology (LAUTECH), Ogbomoso, Racheal Opadele.
+Both Owolabi and Opadele were abducted on July 28, 2022, and were killed on Tuesday, August 2, 2022, after a ransom of N5 million was paid.

-On the suspects arrested in connection with kidnapping on Lagos-Ibadan Expressway, Williams stated: “On 28th October, 2022 at about 1700hours, some members of a dreaded kidnapping syndicate, who were reportedly armed with AK-47 Riffles and some other sophisticated firearms attacked and kidnapped an academic don and seven other persons, who were traveling along the Ibadan end of the Lagos/Ibadan Expressway.
+On the suspects arrested in connection with kidnapping on Lagos-Ibadan Expressway, Williams stated: “On October 28, 2022, at about 1700hours, some members of a dreaded kidnapping syndicate, who were reportedly armed with AK-47 rifles and some other sophisticated firearms, attacked and kidnapped an academic don and seven other people, who were traveling along the Ibadan end of the Lagos-Ibadan Expressway.

-“The dare-devil gunmen equally attacked a team of responding policemen while heeding the distress call in a bid to rescue trapped victims on the highway.
-This in turn led to the death of an Inspector of Police, who paid the supreme price in a fierce gun duel.
+“The dare-devil gunmen equally attacked a team of responding policemen while heeding the distress call to rescue trapped victims on the highway.
+This, in turn, led to the death of an Inspector of Police, who paid the supreme price in a fierce gun duel.

-The police boss added that some were arrested at Ojoo, and Ago-Are in Oyo State, while a number of them were also arrested at Gbugbu area of Kwara State.
+The police boss added that some were arrested at Ojoo and Ago-Are in Oyo State, while a number of them were also arrested at the Gbugbu area of Kwara State.

 “The manhunt for other members of the criminal syndicate continues as further development will be communicated accordingly,” he said.